 My sister posing for my father and possibly one of the two Tunbridge Wells Camera clubs.

-I cruised to the West Indies in 1976 and 1978 with P&O. to St Marten, Antigua, Barbados, Martinique – they are I understand different to US Grenada.
-Significantly Limbo dancing was just amazing at 9″ the dancers turn there head and sideways and cleared the ground and the bar by an inch.
-The music is so powerfully, and every where, that it pulls you on to your feet and makes you dance.
+I cruised to the West Indies in 1976 and 1978 with P&O. To St Marten, Antigua, Barbados, and Martinique – they are I understand different to US Grenada.
+Significantly, Limbo dancing was just amazing at 9″ the dancers turn their heads and sideways and cleared the ground and the bar by an inch.
+The music is so powerfully, and everywhere, that it pulls you onto your feet and makes you dance.
 Children dive in the harbour for pennies – Bee Wee (British West Indies dollar) cents.
-Smaller children are brought up with no sense of money and give pennies they are given to other people, whilst humming birds fly between flowers at the edge of the wonderful sandy beach, and brightly coloured fish swim at your feet in the beautiful clear blue sea.
-The Rum punch, and food was wonderful, And I still have the Straw hat and the flour sack t-shirt.
+Smaller children are brought up with no sense of money and give pennies they are given to other people, whilst hummingbirds fly between flowers at the edge of the wonderful sandy beach, and brightly coloured fish swim at your feet in the beautiful clear blue sea.
+The Rum punch and food were wonderful, And I still have the Straw hat and the flour sack t-shirt.